 What about expandable content on mobile?

-With desktop sites, Google said that content hidden in tabs, accordions, expandable boxes and other methods would not be weighted as high.
+With desktop sites, Google said that content hidden in tabs, accordions, expandable boxes, and other methods would not be weighted as high.
 But when it comes to mobile, Google’s Gary Illyes said content like this will be given full weight if done for user experience purposes.
-The idea is that expandable content makes sense on mobile and not so much on desktop.
+The idea is that expandable content makes sense on mobile and not so much on the desktop.

 Will this change the Google rankings in a big way?